Media-Platforms/py-sqs-queue/README.md

 queue = Queue('YOUR_QUEUE_NAME', poll_wait=20, poll_sleep=40)
 ```

-Behind the scenes, the generator is polling DispatchR for new messages.
-When the queue is empty, it will sleep for 40 seconds before trying again.
-That time interval is configurable:

 ### `drain`

 Normally, once the queue is empty, the generator waits for more messages.
 If you just want to process all existing messages and quit, you can pass this boolean parameter: